1337eric/1337eric/README.md

 <h1>👋 Hey there, I’m Eric</h1>
-<h4>I'm 19 years old, and been programming since I was 13.
+<h4>I'm 20 years old, and been programming since I was 13.
 I started learning how basic networks communicate along with some scripting languages such as GoLang and Python.
 I moved on from networking to Windows application development and malware reversal when I was 16.
-Other hobbies I enjoy are fishing, working out, playing basketball, and investing into stocks.</h4>
+I also enjoy going to the gym.</h4>

 <p align="center">